The SICC is located at the Supreme Court building, 1 Supreme Court Lane, Singapore 178879.

 The hours for the sitting of the SICC are subject to the discretion of the Judge or Registrar having conduct of the case or matter.

-The attire for male counsel appearing in open Court will be an ordinary long-sleeved white shirt and a turn-down collar, a tie of a subdued or sober colour, a dark jacket, dark trousers and black or plain-coloured shoes.
+The attire for male counsel (which include Full Registration Foreign Lawyers), Restricted Registration Foreign Lawyers and Registered Law Experts appearing in open Court shall be an ordinary long-sleeved white shirt and a turn-down collar, a tie of a subdued or sober colour, a dark jacket, dark trousers and black or plain-coloured shoes.
 Conspicuous jewellery or ornaments should not be worn.

-When appearing before a Judge in Chambers or Registrar, the attire for both men and women will be the same as for open Court.
+When appearing before a Judge in Chambers or a Registrar, the attire for both men and women shall be the same as for open Court.

 The Chief Justice and Judges shall, when sitting in open Court or in Chambers, be addressed as “Your Honour”, and on social occasions or other extra-judicial occasions, as “Chief Justice” or “Judge”, as the case may be.